What is Wellness? With No Wellness Program Definition It’s Everything

 So What is Wellness?
 It’s the Wild, Wild West!

-By the 1970’s, the word wellness had appeared in a few books but most had never heard of the word before.
+By the 1970’s, the meaning of wellness had appeared in a few books but most had never heard of the word before.
 Wow, have things changed.
 Here is just a sampling of all the different products and services that now claim the word “wellness.”
-Be sure to click on the links to see just how diverse and unrestrained the use of the word has become.
+Be sure to click on the links to see just how diverse and unrestrained the definition of wellness has become.

 Now you can even get alternative medicine and wellness therapies: